Have a look at the commands in this tutorial for the installation of PhpMyAdmin on Debian 11 Bullseye using Apache webserver.

 GRANT ALL PRIVILEGES ON *.* TO 'user'@localhost IDENTIFIED BY 'password';

-Note: Replace user and password with whatever you want to set.
+Note: Replace the user and password with whatever you want to set.

 4. Download the latest phpMyAdmin package